Urban and Regional Studies

 Notes:

-1. At least 18 of the 36 upper level credit hours required in the major must be elected at UM-Dearborn.
+1. At least 18 of the minimum 32-36 upper level credit hours required in the major must be elected at UM-Dearborn.

-2. In satisfying the academic based community research requirement, students must obtain approval of the URST faculty program advisor for internships, independent study, and “other” approved forms of academic service learning, prior to enrolling in the courses.
-Courses already designated as academic service learning (ASL, 300/400; 3000/4000 level only) do not require approval.
-ASL courses vary by semester.
+2. In satisfying the academic community-engaged learning requirement, students must obtain approval of the URST faculty program advisor for internships or independent study prior to enrolling in the courses.

 Minor or Integrative Studies Concentration Requirements

-The minor/concentration requires 15 credit hours of upper-level coursework including URS 300 and at least one course from each of the three tracks below.
+The minor/concentration requires 12 credit hours of upper-level coursework, including URS 300 and at least two other elective courses from any of the 3 Concentrations.

 ECON 482Regional Economics3